-Some of these Lisbon restaurants are new, some have been going for years.
+Some of these best Lisbon restaurants are new, some have been going for years.
 What they all have in common is great food, ambience and service.

 The best Lisbon restaurants